Getting Started with the Daco CLI

 ports:

-location: user_events
+location: public.events

 schema: